avoonix/the-furry-dictionary/definitions/muzzlefuck.md

 ---
 categories: [yiff]
 ---
-## Definition of muzzlejob
+## Definition of muzzlefuck

-the furry equivalent to oral sex
+using the muzzle to penetrate an orifice

 ## Related Terms